-Tuition and fees for the University are published annually under the "Current Students" tab of the UAB website.
+Tuition and fees for the University are published annually under the "Students" tab of the UAB website.
 They may be paid through BlazerNET.
-SHP programs have specific fees attached to programs, courses, and/ or laboratories.
-See the school fees at https://www.uab.edu/students/paying-for-college/detailed-tuition-and-fees.
+SHP programs have specific fees attached to programs, courses, and/or laboratories.
+For more information: Tuition & Fees.

-Payment deadlines for each semester are published on the official academic calendar and on the UAB website at www.uab.edu/whentopay/.
+Payment deadlines for each semester are published on the official academic calendar.
 Please note that failure to meet payment deadlines can result in being administratively withdrawn from courses.